zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 2. Take a look into the files that the scaffold command edited, and adapt them if necessary:

-- `flake.nix`: added the `tauri-plugin-holochain` input and its `devShells`.
+- `flake.nix`: added the `p2p-shipyard` input and its `devShells`.
 - `package.json`: added set up scripts and some `devDependencies`.
 - `ui/vite.config.ts`: set the server configuration necessary for tauri.
 - `src-tauri`: here is where the code for the backend of the tauri app lives.
+  - For now it's a simple Tauri app that includes the `tauri-plugin-holochain`, and installs your app when it's first launched.
   - The tauri app will just use the UI that the scaffolding tool produced as its own UI.

 > [!WARNING]